CasterlyRoc/ogre/README.md

 The dump thread gets the routing table stored in the node and outputs the routing table into a text file stored at the path specified in the config file.
 It is dumped every dump interval also specified in the config file.

 The routing and dump threads sleep to allow our script to be run on every node before it begins sending packets.
 The routing thread also sleeps before getting the routing table from dijkstra to allow time to recieve all packets from the topology change.

+The sending thread waits for input from the user.
+Once the user has input a message a circuit packet is sent out to establish the circuit.
+Once a circuit has been established the message is sent out based on its length.
+If it is longer then the max packet size then the message is fragmented and send out.

+A node will know if it has recieved a fragment message based on the FRAGMENT control message.
+It will wait unti it recieves a FRAGMENT_END packet before outputting the result.

+A node uses the topo_hash from Part 1 to building the circuit table